wp-plugins/woocommerce-beans/readme.txt

 1. Download the plugin file to your computer and unzip it
 2. Upload the plugin folder to your WordPress installation’s wp-content/plugins/ directory and activate the plugin

 = Setting up =
-1. [Register](http://bit.ly/XPfxWP) for **free** to get your private and secret keys.
+1. [Register](http://bit.ly/17CFWfs) for **free** to get your private and secret keys.
-2. Log in to your WordPress admin panel, navigate to WooCommerce Menu, go to Beans Submenu and enter your keys.
+2. Log in to your WordPress admin panel, navigate to WooCommerce Menu, go to Beans sub-menu and enter your keys.

 == Frequently Asked Questions ==

+= How much does Beans cost? =

+Beans is free to use for as long as you want and with an unlimited number of customers.
+But if you want to take full advantage of Beans and customize it with your branding you can try one of our [premium package](http://bit.ly/1JiD9bW).

 = How can you modify the style? =

 You can create your own style by modifying the file *local.beans.css*.
 This file is located at *woocommerce-beans/assets/css/local.beans.css*.
 If *local.beans.css* does not exist, you should create it by copying *master.beans.css*: *woocommerce-beans/assets/css/master.beans.css*

 = How can you change Beans plugin language? =

 You can translate the plugin in your language easily by using the .po file in 'languages' Beans directory.

 - Copy and rename the woocommerce-beans-xx_XX.po (for example for french the renamed file would be woocommerce-beans-fr_FR.po)